lukekarrys/mlb-slack-status/README.md

 You should now have a server that gets the score for your team up to every 5 minutes and updates your Slack status with the current result.

+*Bonus*: You should upload your team's logo as a custom emoji to Slack using the 3 letter team code!

-Note: if you redeploy it for some reason, make sure you teardown the old servers with `npm run clean`.
+*Note*: if you redeploy it for some reason, make sure you teardown the old servers with `npm run clean`.